Tristanggr/Global-Activity-Score/README.md

   https://forms.gle/7TvAGn3o9GjJeZeP9
   (Questionnaire created from Baecke Questionnaire, Ricci &Gagnon Questionnaire and MET number estimation Questionnaire)

 - Objective data collected via a connected ring.
 Ideally we would like to create our own ring available in loan or rental for application users.
-At the moment, the solution marketed that comes closest to it is the «Oura Ring».
+At the moment, the solution marketed that comes closest to it is the Â«Oura RingÂ».
 It contains two infrared LED sensors (to calculate the heart rate), several temperature sensors, a 3D accelerometer and a gyroscope for a price of $300.
 ![](IMAGES/ring.png)

 Since we do not have this accessory, we will limit ourselves to the use of an accelerometer lent by our professor.